 Importantly, AIQ responders are asked to self-report whether they consider the final outcome of the arbitration to be as expected, or more or less favorable than they expected.

 The AIQ has a number of features designed to ensure not only the accuracy, but also the fairness, of the information in the Reports.

-First and foremost, before AI publishes a Report about an arbitrator, it gives the arbitrator who is the subject of the Report the opportunity to review it and consent to its publication.
-If the arbitrator does not consent, AI will not publish the Report.
+First and foremost, before AI publishes a Report about an arbitrator, it gives the arbitrator who is the subject of the Report the opportunity to review it and approve its publication.
+If the arbitrator does not approve, AI will not publish the Report.

 Second, while the identity of everyone who completes an AIQ is kept confidential, all AIQ responders are required to register and verify their email address before they may complete an AIQ.

 Third, the vast majority of questions posed in the AIQ require the AIQ responder to provide factual data (e.g., arbitrator names, dates, institutional names and applicable rules, etc.).
 The AIQ also seeks feedback on questions that require interpretation or assessment of arbitrators’ decision making.
 The Reports provide context for evaluating this feedback in light of the nature of the case and whether the AIQ responder self- identified as a “winning” or “losing” party.

 Finally, Arbitrator Intelligence is not a ratings agency and makes every attempt to ensure that both the AIQ and Reports are substantively and culturally neutral (i.e., Arbitrator Intelligence does not prefer one style or approach to decision making over another).
 Reports do not include data that would be useful for, and they are not intended for use as, a resource for arbitrator challenges, as clarified in the terms and conditions that apply when purchasing our Reports.